 That is why getting a water regulator should be high on your list of items to pick up before that first trip.
 The water regulator will control the pressure coming into your unit.
-We currently use the regulator pictured above, however they do have larger more advanced regulators out there.
+We currently use the regulator pictured above, however, they do have larger more advanced regulators out there.
 Look around a bit and decide what will work best for your needs.

 10. Water Filter

 As far as RV essentials go, a water filter is definitely one.
-You can choose for yourself wether you will drink the water through your RV or not.
+You can choose for yourself whether you will drink the water through your RV or not.
 Even if you decide not to, isn’t it still important to shower and do your dishes with the cleanest water possible?
 We thought so too.

-We bought our RV used and it already had one of these shower heads, but we are going to be upgrading to a newer model very soon.
-The Oxygenics shower heads are very well reviewed because they use much less water while also creating much better pressure.
+We bought our RV used and it already had one of these showerheads, but we are going to be upgrading to a newer model very soon.
+The Oxygenics showerheads are very well-reviewed because they use much less water while also creating much better pressure.

 Update: We replaced our old Oxygenics Shower Head with an EcoCamel Jetstorm and you can read our post and watch the video here to see if it may be right for you.

-Ok, so this was one of the very first items we purchased for our RV, however I didn’t use it until recently since our RV was parked while we did renovations.
+Ok, so this was one of the very first items we purchased for our RV, however, I didn’t use it until recently since our RV was parked while we did renovations.

 I had to use it because there was a bit of a smell coming into the RV when we would dump the tanks.
 Not fun.
 What I found out is that the hose was dirty and when I would dump some of the smell would come back into the RV (it was a tough lesson to learn the hard way).

 I attached this rinser cap to the end of a water hose then connected to my dumping hose.
-Once every thing was connected I used the toggle switch on the rinser cap to spray the water.
+Once everything was connected I used the toggle switch on the rinser cap to spray the water.
 It rinsed out my hose and I no longer have a smell coming in when we dump our tanks.